 Tajikistan was well worth visiting, even for such a short time.
 Next, rejoin the train trip at Kazakhstan.

 Our hotel is a smaller version of The Sail in Dubai.
 We can see it as we come into land, standing proudly isolated outside the city.
 And as for the city: if other capitals have been space age this one is in another galaxy.
 It’s all white marble.
 I’m going to change my mind about where Kim Jong-un got his inspiration.
-This place is Abu Dhabi meets Las Vegas meets Pyongyang.
+This place is Abu Dhabi, meets Las Vegas, meets Pyongyang.
 It’s so over the top I’m almost lost for words.
 Ashgabat was rebuilt in Soviet style in the mid-twentieth century, when it was part of the Soviet Union.
-Since independence, the resulting monoliths have all since been re-clad in marble.
+Since independence, the resulting monoliths have all been re-clad in marble.
 Some have had neoclassical pillars added.
 In a city of just 22square kilometres, there are 543 buildings covered with 4.5 million cubic metres of imported Italian white marble.

-The city is now additionally filled with grand monuments honouring former president Saparmurat Niyazov - or Turkmenbashi.
+As if that wasn't enough, the city is filled with grand monuments honouring former president Saparmurat Niyazov - or Turkmenbashi.
 (The name Turkmenbashi means exactly what it suggests, Leader of the Turkmen.)
 This man was a specialist in building a personality cult.
 He renamed the city of Krasnovodsk after himself and then set about placing gold statues of his image around Ashgabat.
 Just as in North Korea, there are statues to commemorate the dead and pictures for the current incumbent.
-The current president was born sixteen years later and is, officially, no relation.
+The current president, Gurbanguly Berdimuhamedow, was born sixteen years later and is, officially, no relation.
 But he looks uncannily like him, as is evident from his many pictures.
 The opposition party (at least there is one) have dubbed him The Turkmenator.
 Gurbanguly Berdimuhamedow became president in 2007 after winning a non-democratic election (he had been vice-president and then acting president previously);

 There are also gold domes, towers, an enclosed Ferris wheel (unsurprisingly unique in the world), towering pillars, a rocket shaped memorial, a whole line of sports stadia, strings of fountains, parks and a multiplicity of other extravaganza.
 The highlight is the tripod/rocket shaped Neutrality Monument.
 (Apparently, Turkmenistan is the first officially neutral country in the world.
 I will have to check that.
 What about Switzerland? ) This is all in the new town, which is criss-crossed by three lane highways.
 The gantries, lamps and traffic lights are white, with a filigree gilt finish and there are videos running on LCD screens (with white and gold frames) at the sides of the road, showing the president and other dignitaries working, and also, bizarrely, fun fairs and other jollity.

 There are no people around here, other than cleaners, pretending to sweep and wash the stone paths and men on mobile platforms polishing all the numerous lamps that illuminate them.
 Almost 90% of workers in Turkmenistan are employed by the government.
 The many elite apartment blocks look empty and another car on the mega highways is an event.
 Our guide says that the old town is livelier - he lives there - but we haven’t been taken to visit it.

 The room is decorated with fancy wood furniture.
 The bathroom has a heated floor and there’s even a TV at the end of the bath.
 There are Bulgari toiletries beautifully arranged- all very elegant with glass and marble fittings, shower and separate toilet.
 And then a tube of Colgate toothpaste and a tooth brush in their original wrappings.
 Very odd.
 The service is interesting, the staff look surprised and little put out if you ask them to do anything.
 At breakfast, there is no-one at the egg station, and when she does return the chef has a hissy fit if she gets more than one order at a time.